The Comprehensive Guide to Dietary Fibers: Unlocking Health, Wellness, and Vitality In the vast and intricate world of nutrition, few comp...

 - Inulin and

-classified as fructans, found in foods like onions, garlic, leeks,
+These are classified as fructans, found in foods like onions, garlic,

-asparagus, Jerusalem artichokes, chicory root, bananas (slightly green),
+leeks, asparagus, Jerusalem artichokes, chicory root, bananas (slightly

-and wheat.
-Unlike other soluble fibers that primarily form gels, inulin
+green), and wheat.
+Unlike other soluble fibers that primarily form gels,

-and FOS are highly fermentable by beneficial bacteria in the colon, acting
+inulin and FOS are highly fermentable by beneficial bacteria in the colon,

 Lactobacilli, promoting a healthy gut microbiome and the production of